 Model United Nations is a student organization that works to provide a further understanding of the UN diplomatic processes and contemporary international issues.
 Students attend UN conferences and simulate the role of delegates from pre-assigned countries.

-The team has received distinguished representation awards at various conferences.
-This year's New York delegation achieved the top rating of Outstanding Delegation for their representation of Romania.
-In addition, as determined by peer voting, two individual representatives were recognized at that Conference as Outstanding Delegates in Committee for their role in the Human Rights Council.
+The teams have distinguished themselves by receiving prestigious awards at various conferences.
+The 2013 New York delegation achieved the top rating of Outstanding Delegation for its representation of Romania, and two individual representatives were recognized as Outstanding Delegates in Committee for their role in the Human Rights Council.
+Most recently, the New York delegation received recognition as a Distinguished Delegation, the second highest rating from the conference.

 In preparation for the conferences, students meet weekly to become knowledgeable regarding the general workings of the UN and skilled representatives of their assigned country.
-Students work to master UN rules of procedure over several mock debate sessions.
+Students work to master UN rules of procedure, develop research, debate, and public speaking skills, and build relationships with like-minded individuals from around the world.
+This fall, our team will be representing the Dominican Republic in the various General Assembly Committees as well as the Economic and Social Council (ECOSOC), United Nations High Commissioner for Refugees, and the Commission for Social Development.

 Selection Criteria for Model UN Traveling Team